Max0Black/useful_utilities_collection/README.md

 ## 📦 Simple Deployment (Create standalone `.exe`)

-We have simplified the compilation process down to a single command.
+I have simplified the compilation process down to a single command.
 The included build script checks requirements, updates dependencies, and bundles all resources (icons, language packs, com-hooks) into a single standalone executable.

 Run the build script:
 ```powershell